Skip to main content

 Why psychotherapy practices need special websites

-In no other area of healthcare do trust, legal compliance and data protection sit as closely together as in psychotherapy.
+In no other area of healthcare do trust, legal alignment and data protection sit as closely together as in psychotherapy.
 A woman researching panic disorder or a man who, after years of suppression, wants to take his depression seriously - both open the website with a mix of hope and shame.
 The first page often decides whether a contact attempt happens at all.
 Exaggerated promises, aggressive calls-to-action or a design that looks like a wellness studio are instantly devalued.
 Conversely, a calm, clear, professionally precise website builds trust that enables the first contact.

 What belongs on a modern psychotherapy website